mongodb/docs/source/includes/command/atlas-dataLakePipelines-watch.rst

      - Type
      - Required
      - Description
-   * - --force
+   * - -h, --help
      -
      - false
-     - Flag that indicates whether to skip the confirmation prompt before proceeding with the requested action.
+     - help for watch
-   * - -h, --help
+   * - -o, --output
-     -
+     - string
      - false
-     - help for delete
+     - Output format.
+Valid values are json, json-path, go-template, or go-template-file.
+To see the full output, use the -o json option.
    * - --projectId
      - string
      - false